Table of Contents

 Yellow will be the most popular gemstone color of the year, and yellow sapphires are here for it!
 Read below and learn how to photograph yellow sapphires in seconds.

 With Illuminating announced as one of the two Pantone’s Color of the Year, yellow gemstones couldn’t wait to be snatched.
 Pantone described Illuminating as “a bright and cheerful yellow sparkling with vivacity, a warming yellow shade imbued with solar power.”
-It perfectly captures the ongoing troubles of the present time while turning it into a positive.
+It perfectly captures the ongoing troubles of the present time while turning them into a positive.
 Yellow symbolizes optimism and hope—two things the human spirit needs in this challenging year.

 Leading the gemstone color of the year list are yellow sapphires.

 The trace element of iron in yellow sapphire gives it its color.
 The higher the iron concentration, the richer and more saturated the color would be.
 The GIA once determined that yellow sapphires react differently to light or heat based on the source of color and the material.
-These different light reactions made the GIA categorized yellow sapphires into seven different types.
+These different light reactions made the GIA categorize yellow sapphires into seven different types.

 - Type 1 – Pale yellow to orange, natural stable color center.
 It’s usually from Sri Lanka.